Convergence of Sewing Conformal Blocks: Introduction

 In \cite{TUY89}, Tsuchiya-Ueno-Yamada showed that for all WZW-models and all compact Riemann surfaces, there exist local coordinates $\xi,\varpi$ at $x',x''$ (which are called $z,w$ and described in \cite[Lemma 6.1.2]{TUY89} and \cite[Lemma 5.3.1]{Ueno97}) such that such differential equations exist for small $q$.
 This leads immediately to the convergence of $\mc S\uppsi$ under those conditions, which was later explicitly claimed in \cite[Thm.
 5.3.4]{Ueno97}.
 Generalizing their result to any $\xi,\varpi$ is not straightforward.

 In \cite{Zhu96}, Zhu proved the convergence for any CFT-type $C_2$-cofinite VOA and ordinary $\Vbb$-modules, for self-sewing an $(N+2)$-pointed $\Pbb^1$ along $0,\infty$ with respect to local coordinates $z,z^{-1}$ to an $N$-pointed elliptic curve, assuming that the $N$ $\Vbb$-modules $\Wbb_1,\dots,\Wbb_N$ not associated $0,\infty$ are the vacuum module $\Vbb$.
 Its generalization to any $\Vbb$-modules $\Wbb_1,\dots,\Wbb_N$ is non-trivial and proved by Huang in \cite{Hua05b}.
-When $\Wbb_1,\dots,\Wbb_N$ are grading-restricted generalized $\Vbb$-modules (equivalently, finitely-generated admissible $\Vbb$-modules \cite{Hua09}), the convergence was proved by Fiordalisi in \cite{Fio16}.
+When $\Wbb_1,\dots,\Wbb_N$ are grading-restricted generalized $\Vbb$-modules (equivalently, finitely-generated admissible $\Vbb$-modules \cite{Hua09}), the convergence was proved by Fiordalisi in \cite{Fio16} involving pseudo-traces.
+(Note that our results do not cover pseudo-traces.)
 Meanwhile, for $C_2$-cofinite VOAs and ordinary $\Vbb$-modules, for sewing several pointed $\Pbb^1$ to a pointed $\Pbb^1$, and assuming the local coordinates at sewing points are $z$ or $z^{-1}$, Huang proved in \cite{Hua05a} the convergence of sewing conformal blocks for any $\Vbb$-modules.
 This result, with the help of \cite{Hua98}, can be generalized to any local coordinates $\xi,\varpi$ at sewing points.
 When $\Wbb_1,\dots,\Wbb_N$ are grading-restricted generalized $\Vbb$-modules, the convergence is due to Huang-Lepowski-Zhang \cite{HLZ11}.
 The solution of sewing conjecture is more or less complete in genus $0$.
 When $\Vbb$ is holomorphic, the convergence of sewing with respect to suitable local coordinates was proved by \cite{Cod19}.